Dip. Couns MBACP

-My name is Jenny Bryce, and I officially love my job!
-To me, there is nothing more satisfying than playing a part in someone’s journey towards freedom from distress… to help someone ease their emotional pain and live their life as the best possible version of themselves.
+My name is Jenny Bryce, and I am passionate about the benefits of counselling.
+To me, there is nothing more satisfying than playing a part in someone’s journey towards freedom from distress; to help someone ease their emotional pain and live their life as the best possible version of themselves.

 I am a married mum of one daughter and two step-children, I live in north Bolton and have worked in the counselling field for over a decade.

 Prior to this, my life experiences have been quite varied.

 I served in the RAF for over ten years.
-I feel this played a big part in providing me with a certain degree of discipline, grounding and common sense, as well as experience in coming to contact with people from all sorts of different backgrounds.
+I feel this played a big part in providing me with a certain degree of discipline, grounding and common sense, as well as experience in coming into contact with people from all sorts of different backgrounds.

-Being part of the armed forces also brought me into contact with individuals with PTSD (Post Traumatic Stress Disorder) or “Gulf War Syndrome,” as it was called at the time.
-This sparked what was to be a life-long interest (my husband would probably call it an obsession!) with the human mind and the massive impact it’s workings can have on our daily lives.
+Being a member of the armed forces also brought me into contact with individuals with PTSD (Post Traumatic Stress Disorder) or “Gulf War Syndrome,” as it was called at the time.
+This sparked what was to be a life-long interest of the human mind and the massive impact its workings can have on our daily lives.

 I also worked in the entertainment industry for several years.
-This too has given the me the experience of bringing me into contact with a diverse range of people and situations.
+This too has given me the experience of bringing me into contact with a diverse range of people and situations.

 How Counselling Can Help